Yoto Player vs Yoto Mini: Which one should you get?

 Yotos with adventure jackets

-If you can only choose one, however, go for the newer Yoto mini.
-It has newer features and a more affordable entry price without compromising sound.
+If you can only choose one, however, go for the Yoto mini.
+It offers almost everything the Yoto Player does in a travel-friendly form.
 Just make sure you pick up an Adventure Jacket to protect it from the inevitable drops and falls.

 Still not sure?
 Read my Yoto player review to get a more in-depth view of the original player.